sandialabs/Spitfire/readme.md

 - `Cython`
 - `Cantera`
 - `sphinx`
-- `sphinx-rtd-theme`
 - `NumPydoc`

 We also highly recommend installing `jupyter` and `dash`.

 ### C++ Dependencies
-Spitfire's C++ internals are built with CMake, and we require at least version 3.7 of CMake.
-CMake is often readily available on many systems, but if not you may install it following instructions at the [CMake webpage](https://cmake.org/) or with the Conda package manager (see below).
-Spitfire also requires a C++11-compliant compiler and the BLAS/LAPACK libraries.
+Spitfire requires a C++11-compliant compiler and the BLAS/LAPACK libraries, which are commonly available on many systems.

 ### Prerequisite installation using Conda
 Conda provides the easiest method of installing Spitfire's Python dependencies, primarily because it can install the Cantera Python interface.